YohanAvishke/ec2-odoo-setup/README.md

 ```

-# NGINX
+# Nginx
 ## Installation
 Login as a root user.
 If root following command should display `root`.
 ```
 sudo whoami
 ```
-Download and Install NGINX
+Download and Install Nginx
 ```
 sudo apt install nginx -y
 ```